-As well as bringing our ponies to your party, we also run regular, hand-led pony rides in the forest at Kinglake and Flowerdale.
+As well as bringing our ponies to your party, we also run regular, hand-led pony rides in the forest at Flowerdale.
 We are located less than an hour’s drive from Melbourne’s northern and eastern suburbs.
 Many families take the opportunity to visit Kinglake National Park while in the area.

 Pony rides and engaging with animals

 Caring for animals has many hidden benefits for children, such as learning about empathy, respect, relationships, and the environment.
 Pets can have a calming influence on children as well.
 Experts say that observing and interacting with animals can positively affect children’s physical, emotional, social and cognitive development.